gvwilson/sensibleadventures/iffy/iffy.md

 as she helped the Marines unpack and assemble their snow scooters.
 It felt good to be useful,
 even if the ecosuit's padded gloves made her hands clumsy.

+## Interlude

+*Once upon a time a great sheet of ice covered an entire continent.
+It thickened and thinned,
+spread and retreated,
+but it was always there,
+constant and weighty.*

+*But then the world began to warm up faster than it ever had before.
+The ice melted slowly at first, then faster and faster until it found a new balance point.
+Three million square kilometers of barren rock felt the sun for the first time in fifteen million years.
+Snow melted and sometimes rain even fell to make streams and ponds and rivers and lakes, but no fish swam in them and no insects buzzed above them.
+This new world wasn't as sterile as another planet---not quite---but left alone it would have been a hundred thousand years before the rock weathered enough to be called soil.*

+*People didn't leave it alone, of course.
+People never do.
+Machines the size of buildings pulverized their way up one watercourse and down another, turning rock into sand and seeding it with bacteria that were eaten by rotifers and nematodes that were eaten by tardigrades that were in turn food for tiny crawling insects engineered to sleep through the Antarctic winter.
+The process had originally been designed to make Mars habitable, and given peace and more time it might have worked.*

 ---